mishraaditya595/ScanIt/README.md

 <img src="https://devscript.tech/woc/img/WOC-logo.png" alt="devscript-transparent-logo" border="0" width="25%">
 <br/>

 **DevScript Winter of Code** is an open-source program envisioned by DevScript that helps understand the paradigm of Open Source contribution.
-It aims to bring students into the world of open source development and see the power of unified problem solving in real time.<br>
+It aims to bring students into the world of open source development and see the power of unified problem-solving in real-time.<br>
 </p>

 <p align = "center">
 <img src="https://i.ibb.co/2gTFf7K/gssoc-trans-logo.png" alt="gssoc-transparent-logo" border="0" width="25%">
 <br/>

-**GirlScript Summer of Code** is the 3 month long Open Source program with an aim to help beginners get started with Open Source Development while encouraging diversity. <br/>
+**GirlScript Summer of Code** is the 3 month-long Open Source program with an aim to help beginners get started with Open Source Development while encouraging diversity. <br/>
 </p>

 ### Show some ❤️ by starring the repository!